pmcmonagle/pa_realtime_vocoder/README.md

 My goal is to write a reatime vocoder in C using PortAudio.
 In it's current state, it is nowhere near complete.

+## Setup
+- Make sure you have gcc and make available
+- Install portaudio (eg. apt-get install portaudio)
+- Clone this repository
+- Copy libportaudio.a to the repo folder
+- Run make

 ## Tasks Complete
 - WaveTable Synthesizer
 - BiQuad Filter (borrowed from somewhere else)